Apodini/corvus/README.md

 }
 ```

-Finally the application's `main.swift` function (which is usually under the path `Sources/Run`) should look like this:
+Finally the application's `main.swift` file (which is usually under the path `Sources/Run`) should look like this:

 ```Swift
 import App